« View All Posts

 Truck lined up for an inspection at a weigh station.

-However, because drivers often take home time during blitz week, they’ve begun putting out extra law enforcement the week prior to blitz week.
+However, because drivers often take home time during blitz week, they’ve begun putting out extra law enforcement the week before blitz week.

 This year, the focus of the International Roadchecks will be: